 - organising the distribution of recycling and composting bins and boxes

-- keeping up to date with European policy and legislation on waste management.
+- keeping up to date with current policies and legislation on waste management.

 The figures below are only a guide.
 Actual pay rates may vary, depending on: